heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/adding_to_pyhc_project_list.md

 ## Requesting to add a project

-Before your project can be added to the PyHC Project List, you first need to do a self evaluation of the state of your code base (based on the [project review guidelines](https://github.com/heliophysicsPy/heliophysicsPy.github.io/blob/master/_pyhc_projects/pyhc_project_grading_guidelines.md)).
+Before your project can be added to the PyHC Project List (i.e., be added to the [PyHC Project page](http://heliopython.org/projects/), you need to do a self evaluation of the state of your code base (based on the [PyHC project review guidelines](https://github.com/heliophysicsPy/heliophysicsPy.github.io/blob/master/_pyhc_projects/pyhc_project_grading_guidelines.md)).
 Once you've completed your self evaluation, know what grades your project should be assigned for each of the six standards, and you are confident the results are ready to be input to the PyHC Project List, you'll need to fork the
 [PyHC website repository](https://github.com/heliophysicsPy/heliophysicsPy.github.io).
-You'll make all your changes in that repository before creating a Pull Request (PR) to merge your repository's changes into the main PyHC website repository.
+You'll make all your changes in that forked repository before creating a Pull Request (PR) to merge your repository's changes into the main PyHC website repository.

-In your forked repository, navigate to _data/projects.yml.
+In your forked repository, navigate to _data/projects.yml (or _data/projects_core.yml, _if you know your project already resides there_).
 Think of projects.yml file as a database where you can enter in information about your project that's called by other scripts in the repository to build the Projects page.
 In projects.yml, projects are listed in alphabetical order.
 Available inputs for your projects are as follows (where mandatory inputs are starred, and variable names are shown in parentheses):